 In a nutshell: Gravel purchased from a company called Gem Mountain, is poured into a square wooden sieve, then rinsed in a water trough to remove excel soil and debris.
 Smaller pebbles are then separated from the larger stones by shaking the sieve up and down (called the “baby bounce”) and rocking it from side to side (the “teeter totter”).
 Afterward, the sieve is flipped over onto a large table.
 Tweezers are used to pick through the pebbles until sapphires are found.

 I immersed myself in the hunt.

-To my surprise, I liked it.
+To my surprise I liked it.
 The appeal is simple: It was like playing a slot machine.
-Every scrape offered a chance to win, and every time I won a little, I wanted more.
+Every time I picked through the pebbles I was offered a chance to win, and every time I won a little I wanted more.
 In 30 minutes I had 15 or so tiny beauties in pink, yellow and blue, and I didn’t want to stop.